Universal limitation of quantum information recovery: symmetry versus coherence: Application to the Hayden-Preskill model with a conservation law

-One of the remarkable aspects is that the recovery error decreases exponentially with the increase of $l$ and that we need only a few more qubits than $k$ to recovery the initial state with good accuracy.
-Another remarkable aspect is that the bound does not depend on $N$ or the ratio $N/k$.
+\g{A remarkable aspect of this result} is that the recovery error decreases exponentially \g{with increasing $l$, and that} only a few more qubits than $k$ \g{are required to recover} the initial state with good accuracy.